-Remission for any particular property will generally be granted only once every year.
-However where a remission for a water leak has been granted to a property under this policy within the last year, the remission decision is to be made by the Director - Assets.
+Remission for any particular property will only be available once in a three year period.
+However, where a remission for a water leak has been granted to a property under this policy within this timeframe, the application will be at the discretion of the Director - Assets.